Earthing in Belgium: TT vs. TN-S System Explained

 What Is a TN-S System?

-In the TN-S system (Terra-Neutral-Separate), the protective conductor (PE) is routed by the grid operator from the transformer separately from the neutral (N).
+In the TN-S system (Terre Neutre Séparé, "earth, neutral, separate"), the protective conductor (PE) is routed by the grid operator from the transformer separately from the neutral (N).
 Earthing is achieved through the network connection, not through a local earth electrode.

 Comparison Table